ANNUAL CHARGEBACK REPORT & STATISTICS

 The chargeback lag time, or amount of time that passes between the transaction date and the chargeback date, provides valuable insight.

-While the overall trend for chargeback lag time seems nearly identical in a year-over-year analysis, there was actually an important difference.
-Chargebacks were filed more quickly in 2019.
-There was a shorter period of time between the transaction processing date and the chargeback processing date.
+While the overall trend for chargeback lag time seems nearly identical in a year-over-year analysis, there were actually a few important differences to take note of.

 Peak Time of the Year for Disputing Transactions